birth educator and author

 In that time I have also witnessed an unprecedented rise in unnecessary medical interventions during birth—and the development of a culture that, instead of supporting physiological birth, undermines those who hope for it.

 Feedback during my regular presentations to midwives and medical practitioners tells me my understanding of our birth system and its challenges is spot on.
-But more importantly, midwives tell me those who have undertaken my birth preparation classes are better prepared to navigate the many challenges they face when trying to birth without unnecessary intervention.
+But more importantly, midwives tell me those who have undertaken my birth preparation classes and read my books are better prepared to navigate the many challenges they face when trying to birth without unnecessary intervention.

 Face of Rhea Dempsey